-As close to the beginning of their program as possible, students should sign up for COMM 5001, a course which requires attendance on campus for a long weekend, all day Saturday and Sunday.
+As close to the beginning of their program as possible, students should sign up for COMM 5001, a course which requires attendance on campus for a long weekend, beginning Friday at 6 p.m. and ending Sunday at 6 p.m.
 This course allows on-campus and online students to meet each other and faculty in person as they are introduced to content and methods of analysis and investigation in various communication subfields.